Wahbah al-Zuhayli: Positions and views on theological/doctrinal matters

 Zuhayli defended the Ashari and Maturidi schools of belief to be orthodox and defending the option of lay Muslims to follow a madhhab or school of Islamic jurisprudence in their everyday lives.
 His works on Islamic legal theory establish that traditional Sunni Islamic orthodoxy is defined by that which complies to one of the four valid Sunni madhhab, however he also stated that following one of the four madhhab is not obligatory – what is religiously obligatory is for the layman, defined as one who has not achieved the ability of independent legal reasoning, is to follow a competent valid orthodox Mufti.
 He stated that "the truth is that the majority of Ahl al-Sunnah were of the opinion that one should follow one of the four madhhab, yet others who disagreed with them, and they are also from Ahl al-Sunnah had a different opinion and proofs and this is a place of recorded debate; it is the duty of the Muslim to obey what the scholars agreed upon (ijma) and this is the majority of legal questions, yet he does not have to obey the opinions of any particular group or sect, and we do not establish a ruling of disbelief nor do we argue with such people due to the fact that each group has their proofs, scholars, and teachers."
 He stated that the layman has no madhhab and may simply rely on a valid Mufti with a proper ijaza in one of the madhhab to establish legal rulings.
 He also defends the right of Muslims to follow different madhhab in different legal questions, as long as this is done with certain conditions such as not doing so to follow the easiest position in every school – although looking for an easier position in another school occasionally is allowed under certain conditions.

-Zuhayli's position on celebrating the Prophet Muhammad's birthday or mawlid was that it is permitted and even encouraged as long as it is not believed to be a religious obligation or an act of worship and is free of sin.
+Zuhayli's position on celebrating Muhammad's birthday or mawlid was that it is permitted and even encouraged as long as it is not believed to be a religious obligation or an act of worship and is free of sin.
 He has also defended the Qaṣīdah al-Burda poem of Busiri from attacks by some puritanical Muslim groups.